IBM/db2-samples/ai-vectors/rag-langchain/README.md

 ## Implementing the RAG Pipeline

-### 1. Setting Up the Environment on RHEL 9.4
+### 1. Setting Up the Python Environment

-To begin, ensure that your system is running RHEL 9.4 and has Python 3.12 installed.
-Starting from RHEL 9.4, Python 3.12 is available in the default package manager.
+I created this tutorial on RHEL 9.4 using Python 3.12.
+Below are the steps I followed to set up the Python environment on RHEL 9.4.

 **Installing Python 3.12**